mill-ornrakorn/STEHealth-Application/shiny/help.md

-&emsp;&emsp; The sample data used for case study in this application consists of Thailand shapefile and csv file which can be [downloaded here📑](https://drive.google.com/drive/folders/1vheBturgr3gclBq7kqp5dWouPf_C0VbQ?usp=share_link).
+&emsp;&emsp; The sample data used for case study in this application consists of Thailand shapefile and csv file which can be
+<a href="https://github.com/mill-ornrakorn/STEHealth-Application/tree/main/shiny/sample%20data" target="_blank">downloaded here📑</a>.

 1. **Thailand shapefile** contains 4 files that cannot be missing any of them due to their references to each other: shp, dbf, shx, and prj.
 These Shapefiles represent **provincial boundaries (Level 1)**.
   <p align="center">